Mauricio Dubon Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks 12th in MLB.

-- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.98).
+- The Yankees have a 3.98 team ERA that ranks 10th among all league pitching staffs.

+- Yankees pitchers combine to surrender 170 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- Severino makes the start for the Yankees, his 17th of the season.
-He is 4-8 with a 6.64 ERA and 71 strikeouts in 81 1/3 innings pitched.
+- The Yankees are sending King (3-5) out to make his fourth start of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts through 73 2/3 innings pitched.

-- The right-hander's last appearance came on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.
+- The righty's last appearance was on Tuesday against the Detroit Tigers, when he went four scoreless innings while giving up three hits.

-- The 29-year-old has a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to his opponents.
+- The 28-year-old has put up a 2.96 ERA and 10.7 strikeouts per nine innings across 43 games this season, while giving up a batting average of .217 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.